rbelew/FECAnalysisTools/breakdown_readme.txt

 The suffix, "2008", can be replaced with w/e you want.
 I used year because I also have 2012 data in my DB.
 The suffix can be set in file.
+You also have to set some options inside the program (things like DB name, pw, host, etc).

 Here are some examples: